Exception

 exceptions if such exceptions may result in the reduction of costs

-merit and should not have been taken at all.
-It is remarkable that
+not have been taken at all.

-intended to delay proceedings.
-Invariably, excipients are approaching
+merit and appear intended to delay proceedings.

-requested by the defendant in casu, when the proper remedy would be
+dismissal of claims, as has been requested by the defendant in casu,

-for the plaintiff to be directed to amend the impugned pleading.
+when the proper remedy would be for the plaintiff to be directed to

 Where